dayyass/graph-based-clustering/README.md

 #### SpanTreeConnectedComponentsClustering

-This method makes pairwise distances matrix on the input data, consider this matrix as a graph, finds minimum spanning trees, and finaly, to perform the clustering, makes graph with *n_clusters* (parameter given by the user) connected components by removing *n_clusters - 1* edges with highest weights.
+This method computes pairwise distances matrix on the input data, builds a graph on the obtained matrix, finds minimum spanning tree, and finaly, performs the clustering through dividing the graph into *n_clusters* (parameter given by the user) by removing *n-1* edges with the highest weights.

 Required arguments:
 - **n_clusters** - the number of clusters to find